smaugustine/Taammera-Maryam/_miracles/ephrem_fisherman.md

 ---
-title: The Fisherman Swallowed by a Serpent
+title: How a Fisherman was Saved After Being Eaten by a Serpent
 pemm: 465
 clavis: 5416
 people: [Ephrem (monk)]